 - Before you know it, you have enough of a first draft to hand it over to an editor – or start shopping it around to an agent or publisher.

 Authors are often concerned that they will get a hard time from publishers or agents if they publish draft book content on their blog.
 This attitude is beginning to change, however.
 I use this blog-to-book method all the time with my clients.
-A great example of this is Dr. Devorah Heitner’s book, Screenwise: Helping Kids Thrive (and Survive) in Their Digital World (affiliate link), which was picked up by Routledge and published in September 2016.
+A great example of this is Dr. Devorah Heitner’s book, Screenwise: Helping Kids Thrive (and Survive) in Their Digital World (Amazon affiliate link*), which was picked up by Routledge and published in September 2016.

 You just need a plan to get started.
 With the structure of a book as a roadmap, you can write it little by little while you publish each section in blog form.
 It’s the best way to get a book project done while you build an audience.